 - Getting there: The east entrance is located 6 miles (9.5 km) west of Grand Junction on Monument Road.
 The west entrance is located 3 miles (5 km) southwest of the town of Fruita on CO Highway 340

-- Fees & passes: $10 per car for a 7-day pass; Interagency Annual Pass accepted
+- Fees & passes: $10/car for a 7-day pass; America the Beautiful Passes are accepted

-- Camping: Saddlehorn Campground – 50 sites, $20 per night, reservations accepted for B loop, A loop is first-come-first-served; we didn’t stay here so I can’t offer any specifics.
+- Where to stay: Saddlehorn Campground – 50 sites, $20 per night, reservations accepted for B loop, A loop is first-come-first-serve; we didn’t stay here so I can’t offer any specifics.